phil-harmoniq/netpkg-tool/README.md

 ## Details

 Using netpkg-tool will restore and compile your project based on settings in your `*.csproj` file.
 By default, netpkg-tool will use [Framework Dependent Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) to compile your project.
-To use [Self-Contained Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd), use the `--scd` flag and designate your target Linux Distro.
+To use [Self-Contained Deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd), use the `--scd` flag.
 The full process for netpkg-tool:

 1. Restore project dependencies
 2. Compile .NET Core app